-What Is...
-Floating A Horse's Teeth
+What Is Floating A Horse's Teeth?

 Floating a horse's teeth means to file or rasp their teeth to make the chewing surfaces relatively flat or smooth.

-Why Is Floating A Horse's Teeth Necessary?
+Why Is Floating A Horse's Teeth Important?

-If a horse's chewing teeth do not have a flat surface they cannot properly chew food, and their process of digestion is greatly hindered.
+If a horse's teeth do not have a flat surface to properly chew food their process of digestion is greatly hindered.
 This can result in weight loss from the mild to the dramatic and poor absorption of nutrients.

 This is due, in part, to a horse's upper jaw being wider than its lower jaw.
 This unequal width results in a natural wear pattern that causes the edges of the teeth on the upper jaw to be longer on the outside of the mouth where they overhang the lower jaw.

 Does Floating A Horse's Teeth Hurt?